-Estimated reading time: 6 minutes

->

-> - 1/4 cup butter
+- 1/4 cup butter

-> - 1/4 cup Rum or milk (If you aren’t a fan of rum use the milk) The rum will give the filling a distinct rum flavour where the milk will make the filling creamier.
+- 1/4 cup Rum or milk (If you aren’t a fan of rum, use the milk) The rum will give the filling a distinct rum flavour whereas the milk will make the filling creamier.

-> - Brush cake tin with either butter or oil then line the base with parchment paper.
+- Brush the cake tin with either butter or oil, then line the base with parchment paper.

-> - Place egg whites in a bowl and beat until they form stiff peaks
+- Place egg whites in a bowl and beat until they form stiff peaks

-> - Beating constantly add the sugar gradually until the sugar has dissolved and it becomes thick and glossy
+- Beating constantly, add the sugar gradually until it has dissolved and becomes thick and glossy.

-> - Add egg yolks and beat for 20 secs.
+- Add egg yolks and beat for 20 secs.

-> - Transfer to a large bowl and using a large metal spoon fold in the sifted cornstarch and baking powder alternating with the walnuts folding quickly and lightly as so not deflate the air in the egg whites too much.
+- Transfer to a large bowl and, using a large metal spoon, fold in the sifted cornstarch and baking powder, alternating with the walnuts folding quickly and lightly to not to deflate the air in the egg whites too much.

-> - Empty mixture into tin and bake for 20-25 mins or until the cake is lightly golden and comes away from the side of the tin.
+- Empty the mixture into the tin and bake for 20-25 mins or until the cake is lightly golden and comes away from the side of the tin.

-> - Wait 5 mins before taking the cake out of the tin and cool on a rack before slicing it in half.
+- Wait 5 mins before taking the cake out of the tin and cool it on a rack before slicing it in half.

-> - Filling Instructions:
+- Filling Instructions:

-> - For the filling place, all ingredients into a bowl and mix until fully combined.
+- Place all ingredients into a bowl and mix until fully combined for the filling.

-> - Spread half of the filling on one half and then top with the other half.
+- Spread half of the filling on one half and then top with the other half.